-The non-U.S. equity portfolio returned 18.0% over the one-year period and outpaced the MSCI All-Country World ex-U.S. Index by 1.4 percentage points.
-The non-U.S. equity portfolio is broadly invested including allocation to small cap companies and the emerging markets.
-The non-U.S. equity portfolio's exposure to emerging markets was very beneficial to performance returning 37.5% for the year.
-Performance of the non-U.S. portfolio over the past three-, five-, and ten-year periods has been a significant contributor to the Total Fund return.
+The non-U.S. equity portfolio gained 27.7% over the one-year period and outperformed the MSCI All-Country World ex-U.S. Index by 1.0 percentage point.
+The non-U.S. equity portfolio, which has a policy target allocation of 15%, is broadly invested and includes a dedicated allocation to international small cap stocks and emerging markets.
+The strong relative performance from the non-U.S. equity portfolio's large cap managers in aggregate and the portfolio's exposure to international small cap and emerging market stocks benefited relative performance during the year.
+Relative performance for the non-U.S. equity portfolio over the trailing three-, five-, and ten-year periods has been favorable.

-The Total Fund's fixed income portfolio advanced 2.7% over the one-year period and surpassed the Lehman Aggregate Bond Index by 0.3 percentage points.
-The fixed income portfolio is well-diversified including investments in high yield securities and core plus type strategies.
-The fixed income portfolio's performance over the three-, five-, and ten-year periods has been favorable.
+Advancing 5.6%, the Total Fund's fixed income portfolio outpaced the return of the Lehman Aggregate Bond Index by 1.3 percentage points.
+The fixed income portfolio has a policy target allocation of 36%.
+All of the fixed income component's sub-portfolios posted gains in terms of absolute and relative performance.
+The fixed income portfolio is well-diversified including dedicated investments in high yield securities and core plus type strategies, which benefited the portfolio over the trailing one-year period.
+Despite trailing the Index over the trailing ten-year period, the fixed income portfolio's relative performance over the three- and five-year periods has been favorable.